Airbnb Income Expectations: Why Your Neighbor’s $300/Night Claim Misleads

 That kind of comparison gives you something useful.
 Casual neighbor talk does not.

-How to Compare Vacation Rental Income Expectations Correctly
+How to Compare Correctly

 The goal is to understand why a property earns what it earns, not just copy a price you heard.

-How to Check Airbnb Income Expectations Occupancy and Seasonality
+Occupancy and Seasonality

 You also need to look at seasonality.
-A property might command premium rates during spring break, holidays, or peak travel months and then soften significantly the rest of the year.
+A property might command premium rates during spring break, holidays, or peak travel months and then soften sharply the rest of the year.
 That swing can change annual income far more than new hosts expect.

 Build expectations around realistic year-round performance, not a peak-season snapshot.